turbot/tailpipe-docs/docs/learn.md

 }
 ```

-Tailpipe can use the default AWS credentials from your credential file and/or environment variables; if you can run `aws ls s3`, for example, then you should be able to collect CloudTrail logs.
+Tailpipe can use the default AWS credentials from your credential file and/or environment variables; if you can run `aws s3 ls`, for example, then you should be able to collect CloudTrail logs.
 The AWS plugin [documentation](https://hub.tailpipe.io/plugins/turbot/aws) describes other access patterns.

 You will also need to define a [partition](/docs/manage/partition) which refers to a plugin-defined table (`aws_cloudtrail_log`) that describes the data found in each line of a Cloudtrail log, and a [source](/docs/manage/source) that governs how Tailpipe acquires the data that populates the partition.